software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 We should however remember to _follow the implementation conventions_ to keep the REST API endpoints _reusable_ throughout the application.
 For example we don't want to implement a `/api/recommendations-for-home-page` endpoint just to provide data for a specific feature.
 Instead, we should be implement a single `/api/recommendations` endpoint, which is reusable for other features as well.

 We can create a separate controller class for each collection.
 The `@RequestMapping` annotation can be used the define the collection name prefix of the path.
-Each method will automatically get the prefix in the path, so we don't need to have it in the `@GetMapping` annotation:
+Each method will automatically get the prefix in the path, so we don't need to have it in the `@GetMapping` or `@PostMapping` annotations:

 ```java
 @RestController